Plum photo thanks to B.C. Tree Fruits Limited

 A few years ago we got to know John Knoll when he bought copies of iView and CopyPaste and we much prefer his story about the history of PhotoShop to our one about iView.

-Cabel Sasser at Panic has another story about the history of Audion that we found interesting.
+Cabel Sasser at Panic has his own story about the history of Audion that we found fascinating.